 Curriculum Strands of Professional Integrity, Health & Social Justice, Systematic Inquiry, and Partnerships & Collaboration are integrated throughout this course.
 Professional Integrity is addressed through the fieldwork process as students must adhere to HIPPA and OSHA standards on this fieldwork.
 Systematic Inquiry is addressed through the fieldwork projects that students undertake in this course and during their fieldwork experience which require application of all course materials thus far.
-Partnerships & Collaboration are integrated through the fieldwork experience including professional staff, clients, and families.
+Partnerships & Collaboration are integrated through the consideration of all aspects of the fieldwork experience including professional staff, clients, and families.
 Finally, Health & Social Justice is addressed with accountability of services to all clients without disparity.
 This is examined during the preparation of and the actual fieldwork experience.